grumpycoders/pcsx-redux/docs/Debugging/ghidra.md

 ## Setting up Ghidra

-Before starting Ghidra, as of version 10.3, the MIPS CPU isn't terribly well defined.
+Before starting Ghidra, until version 10.3.3, the MIPS CPU isn't terribly well defined.
 One needs to go to the installation files of Ghidra, and edit the file `Ghidra/Processors/MIPS/data/languages/mips.ldef`.
 In this file, find the lines `<external_name tool="gnu" name="mips:4000"/>`, and change them to `<external_name tool="gnu" name="mips:3000"/>`.
 This will allow Ghidra to properly recognize the MIPS CPU used by the PlayStation 1.
+This step is no longer necessary starting with Ghidra 10.3.3.

 ## Setting up Ghidra's debugger